sketchplugins/plugin-directory/README.md

 - [Sass Colors](https://github.com/arshad/sketch-sass-colors), by Arshad Chummun: Displays colors as preconfigure Sass variables for Sketch.
 - [Sketch Design Doc](https://github.com/mamuso/sketch-designdoc), by Manuel Muñoz: Exports a simple website using a bunch of conventions and a Sketch document as the structure.
 - [Resize Commands](https://github.com/angistudio/sketch-resize-commands), by ANGI studio: A Sketch plugin that lets you resize and reposition objects by using simple arithmetic commands, like `b+20,lr+20`.
 Multiple objects are supported.
-- [Copy SCSS Colors](https://github.com/graphical-iain/copy-scss-colors), by Iain Eudailey: Sketch.app Plugin to copy colors to clipboard as SCSS variable definitions.
-- [Xport](https://github.com/abynim/xport), by Aby Nimbalkar: A Sketch Plugin to export image assets directly to Xcode
-- [Prefixation Sketch Plugin](https://github.com/pberrecloth/prefixation-sketch-plugin), by Peter Berrecloth: Manage the prefixes of your layers, artboards or symbols